punakha

 1. Punakha Dzong

 This iconic fortress, officially known as Pungthang Dewa Chhenbi Phodrang ("Palace of Great Bliss"), stands grandly where the Pho Chhu and Mo Chhu rivers meet.
 Built in 1637–38, it served as Bhutan’s capital and administrative centre until 1955.
-Inside, sacred relics of the Drukpa Kagyu lineage, including remains of Ngawang Namgyal and the saint Pema Lingpa, are carefully preserved, making it one of the top places to visit in Punakha.
+Inside, sacred relics of the Drukpa Kagyu lineage, including remains of Ngawang Namgyal and the saint Pema Lingpa, are carefully preserved, making it one of the top religious places to visit in Punakha.

 2. Punakha Suspension Bridge